anna-christina-mikr/anna-christina-mikr.github.io/_posts/projects/2024-11-28-IMDBSentiment.md

   teaser: /images/article_covers/imdb.png
 excerpt: "Using NLP methods to predict sentiment of IMDb movie reviews"
 ---

-## Introduction
+This is a step-by-step walk through of sentiment analysis on IMDb movie reviews.
+The goal is to develop[ a model that accurately predicts whether a reciew is positive or negative by uncovering laanguage patterns that drive sentiment.
+This is a **Text Classification** task.

-IMDb is a popular platform where users rate and review movies.
-Our project explores how the textual content of reviews relates to their sentiment.
-The goal is to develop a model that accurately predicts whether a review is **positive or negative** while uncovering the language patterns that drive sentiment.
+## The Data

-The dataset used consists of 50,000 film reviews that are labelled as either positive or negative.
-The goal is to develop an optimal model that accurately predicts sentiment and identifies patterns in review content.
+The dataset used consists of 50,000 film reviews scraped from IMDb that are labelled as either positive or negative.
+It can be found on Kaggle: The goal is to develop an optimal model that accurately predicts sentiment and identifies patterns in review content.

 ---